 J.P Doyle’s Restaurant & Public House

 J.P Doyle’s is a local hangout.
 It’s an Irish pub with comfort food galore.
 During warm weather, there’s an outdoor beer garden.
 It’s also a sports bar, so if you must watch a game while in Sleepy Hollow, this is the place to go.
-J.P.’s is walking distance from Sleepy Hollow Cemetery and Philipsburg Manor.
+J.P.’s is within walking distance from Sleepy Hollow Cemetery and Philipsburg Manor.

 Blue Hill At Stone Barns